 How can I help?

+The birds are nesting from March to mid-September.
 You can really make a difference by:

 - Sticking to paths.
 Keeping to paths reduces the risk of disturbing the rare birds that nest on the ground on the open heath.